ericberman/MyFlightbookWeb/README.md

  ## Getting Started
  ### Setting up the website
  * Run on any Windows machine with ASP.NET 4.5 or later.
 Make sure IIS has ASP turned on under "application development features"
-* Create 4 folders under "Images": "Aircraft", "BasicMed", "Endorsements", "Flights", and "Telemetry".
+  Create 4 folders under "Images": "Aircraft", "BasicMed", "Endorsements", "Flights", and "Telemetry".
 Set permissions on them so that Network Service has full control (so that the website can write thumbnails to these folders).
 * Set up the virtual directory for "logbook" pointing to your working directory, convert it to an application.
 Use ASP.NET 4.5 or later as your application pool.
+A lot of items point to /logbook, so the root should be the parent folder and the application should be called "logbook" and point to the /logbook branch.
 * Set up a certificate to enable https.
 * Make sure that IIS is set up to serve .KML, .GPX, .PDF, .JPG, .DOCX, .APK (application/vnd.android.package-archive) etc.
  * Add debug.config so that you can turn debug mode on/off locally: